 Breyer, Chloe.
 The Close: A Young Woman’s First Year at Seminary.
 New York: Basic Books, 2000.

 Cairns, Scott.
-Short Trip to the Edge: Where Earth Meets Heaven–A Pilgrimage.
+Short Trip to the Edge: A Pilgrimage to Prayer (New Edition).
 New York: Harper SanFrancisco, 2007.
 (A convert’s journey to Mount Athos and into Greek Orthodoxy.)

 Caldwell, Gail.
-Let’s Take the Long Way Home.
+Let’s Take the Long Way Home: A Memoir of Friendship.
 New York: Random House, 2010.
 (A spirited memoir of friendship and loss.
 Good for studying powerful reflective writing, thematically grouped memories, and the writing of memories entirely from adulthood.)

 Chernin, Kim.
 In My Father’s Garden: A Daughter’s Search For a Spiritual Life.
 Chapel Hill: Algonquin Books, 1996.
 (A skeptic’s very physical spiritual awakening.) www.kimchernin.com